-Christine Ortiz is the Dean for Graduate Education and a professor of materials science and engineering at the Massachusetts Institute of Technology.
-Professor Ortiz obtained her BS from Rensselaer Polytechnic Institute in Troy, NY, and her MS and PhD from Cornell University in Ithaca, NY, all in the field of materials science and engineering.
+Christine Ortiz is the Dean for Graduate Education and the Morris Cohen Professor of Materials Science and Engineering at the Massachusetts Institute of Technology.
+Professor Ortiz obtained her BS from Rensselaer Polytechnic Institute and MS and PhD from Cornell University, all in the field of materials science and engineering, with a minor in theoretical and applied mechanics.
 Dr. Ortiz's doctoral research focused on the synthesis, characterization, physics, and mechanics of a new class of novel liquid crystalline thermosets and elastomers based on diglycidyl ether of 4,4'-dihydroxy-alpha-methylstilbene.
-During graduate school, Dr. Ortiz carried out collaborative research at the University of Cambridge, Cavendish (physics) Laboratory in the UK.
-After graduation, she was granted an NSF-NATO postdoctoral fellowship, which she used to carry out research in the Department of Polymer Chemistry, University of Groningen, in the Netherlands, where she worked in the area of single-molecule mechanics.
+During graduate school, Dr. Ortiz carried out collaborative research each summer at the University of Cambridge, Cavendish (physics) Laboratory in the UK.
+After graduation, she was granted an NSF-NATO postdoctoral fellowship which she used to carry out research in the Department of Polymer Chemistry, University of Groningen, in the Netherlands, where she worked in the area of single-molecule mechanics.

-Dr. Ortiz then joined the MIT Department of Materials Science and Engineering as a tenure-track faculty member and developed a research program that focuses on the multiscale mechanics of musculoskeletal and exoskeletal structural biological materials, with the primary goal of quantifying and understanding new mechanisms, phenomena, and design principles and how they determine function, quality, and pathology.
-Dr. Ortiz has over 150 scientific publications in more than 20 academic journals, including Science, Nature Materials, Nano Letters, Physical Review Letters, Proceedings of the National Academy of Sciences USA, Biophysical Journal, Tissue Engineering, and the Journal of Biomechanics.
-She has given more than 125 invited lectures, over 35 of them international, and at nine topically different Gordon Research Conferences.
+Dr. Ortiz then joined the MIT Department of Materials Science and Engineering as a tenure-track faculty member and developed a research program that focuses on the multiscale mechanics of musculoskeletal and exoskeletal structural biological materials, with the primary goal being to quantify and understand new mechanisms, phenomena, and design principles and how they determine function, quality, and pathology.
+Dr. Ortiz has over 160 scientific publications in more than 20 academic journals, including Nature Materials, Science, Nano Letters, Physical Review Letters, Proceedings of the National Academy of Sciences USA, Biophysical Journal, Tissue Engineering, and the Journal of Biomechanics.
+She has given more than 130 invited lectures on her research, over 35 of which were international, and at nine topically different Gordon Research Conferences.

-Dr. Ortiz has supervised a total of 80 students and seven postdoctoral research associates from 10 different academic disciplines.
-She has received over 30 national and international honors, including the Sigma Xi Distinguished Lecturer Award, the MIT Martin Luther King Jr. Leadership Award, a recognition award for “Outstanding Alumni” by the National Consortium for Graduate Degrees for Minorities in Engineering and Science, and the National Science Foundation Presidential Early Career Award for Scientists and Engineers, which was presented to her by President George W. Bush at the White House.
-She is a National Security Science and Engineering Faculty Fellow, a member of the Defense Science Study Group, and was a Lady Davis Fellow and visiting professor at the Hebrew University of Jerusalem in Israel, where she received the Hadassah Appreciation Medal.
+Dr. Ortiz has supervised more than 80 students from 10 different academic disciplines.
+She has received over 30 national and international honors, including the Sigma Xi Distinguished Lecturer Award; National Security Science and Engineering Faculty Fellowship; a Lady Davis Fellowship, visiting professorship, and Hadassah Appreciation Medal at the Hebrew University of Jerusalem; the MIT Martin Luther King Jr. Leadership Award; and the National Science Foundation Presidential Early Career Award for Scientists and Engineers, which was presented to her by President George W. Bush at the White House.
+She is also a fellow of the Defense Science Study Group.